mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 The act of using non-web-discoverable formats \(Mattermost channels requiring login, Google docs that aren't web searchable, Zoom call, email, etc.\) to share non-confidential information or processes.

-Example: Giving someone instructions on how to set up OneLogin for MFA on the community server in a DM rather than writing it into a handbook entry for all new staff to use and re-use.
+**Example:** Giving someone instructions on how to set up OneLogin for MFA on the community server in a DM rather than writing it into a handbook entry for all new staff to use and re-use.

 Dark actions create [false openness](list-of-terms.md#false-openness).
 [Open actions](list-of-terms.md#open-actions) are highly preferred.

 ### Dead Tarzan

 Discarding an imperfect solution without a clearly thought out and working alternative.
-Based on idea of [Tarzan of the Jungle](https://en.wikipedia.org/wiki/Tarzan) letting go of a vine without having a new vine to swing to.
+Based on the idea of [Tarzan of the Jungle](https://en.wikipedia.org/wiki/Tarzan) letting go of a vine without having a new vine to swing to.

 ### Decking